rcsgrv/EclipseSoftwareHelpDesk/README.md

 Where {n} ranges from 1 to 2 (e.g. user1@test.com / Password1! and user2@test.com / Password2!).

-- The remaining 9 users have non-administrative access, following the same pattern:
+- The remaining 9 users have non-administrative access and will have the following credentials:
 - - Email: user{n}@test.com
 - - Password: Password{n}!